SoDaRa/WaveRendering/README.md

 ## Bonus (Palette Cycling)
 As this project was made to emulate the Earthbound battle backgrounds within Ren'py, I felt it incomplete without including Palette Cycling as well.
 Not sure how many people will find use out of that part.
 But I'm include it as a bonus.

+## Credits
+- The team behind Minotaur Hotel for being cool with me using their sprite for demo purposes.
+Check 'em out at https://minoh.itch.io/minotaur-hotel
+- Sunset Image borrowed from https://www.flickr.com/photos/rcweir/11074856536/ and modified to fit screen resolution and demonstrate melt effect.
+- Earthbound backgrounds copyrighted to Nintendo.
+Please don't sue.